 This amazing family of vegetables contain potent oils that have an anti-microbial action, so they may help protect against bacterial and viral infections.
 They also support gut health because they are prebiotic – by promoting the growth of healthy bacteria.

 Trials supporting the efficacy of garlic in preventing the common cold have been of poor quality up to this point, so there is little clinical evidence.
 But, as garlic and onion both have impressive health benefits, they are still worth including in your diet.
 If you hate garlic breath or that potent aftertaste, look out for fermented black garlic.
 It has a rich balsamic flavour and is said to be twice as active as regular garlic, without the unfavourable after effects!

 Try garlic and onion in these nutrient-packed dishes:

 Herb & garlic pork with ratatouille

 Artichoke, red onion & rosemary risotto

-Vitamin D is an important nutrient for overall health and studies have shown that people low in this vital vitamin are at a greater risk of infection, including those of the upper respiratory system.
-In the winter months, low levels of sunlight mean we need to obtain vitamin D from our diets.
-There are only a few food sources, of which the best are oily fish such as salmon and mackerel, eggs and mushrooms.
-Including a selection of these foods regularly throughout the winter months is a good way to top up your vitamin D levels.
+Vitamin D is an important nutrient for overall health and studies have shown that people low in this vital vitamin are at a greater risk of infection.
+In the winter months, low levels of sunlight mean we need to obtain vitamin D from our diet.
+However, with only a few food sources to choose from, this can be tricky.
+Aim to include oily fish such as salmon and mackerel, eggs and mushrooms.
+Eating a selection of these foods regularly during winter is a useful way to top up your vitamin D levels.